jkomoros/boardgame/server/README.md

 gsutil mb gs://www.mydomain.com
 ```

-Now do a normal deploy, as described in the "Deploying" section below.

-Set the acls to be world-readable:
+Set the acls to be world-readable (do this before the first push so all files you push get this ACL by default)

 ```
 gsutil defacl set public-read gs://www.mydomain.com
 ```

+Now do a normal deploy, as described in the "Deploying" section below.

 Set it so index.html is returned by default for all routes that don't have other objects: